course-details-portlet

 Further on evaluation

 Each of the laboratory courses and the PBL weeks must be approved before the exam.
 Further information about the exams will be announced at course start.
-The exam is held in March.
+The exam is held in February/March.
 New / postponed exam: May/June.
 For applications for credits, approval and integration of courses from previous years or other institutions' equivalent education, each application will be evaluated individually.
 A reduction of credits (studiepoengsreduksjon) might apply if the candidate has passed exams in overlapping courses.
 The exam may be held as an oral exam in exceptional cases.

 Specific conditions